Glute Stretches for Seniors: Outer Hips and Low Back

 What glute stretch is easiest on the knees?

-Can glute stretches help low-back stiffness?
+Can glute stretches help lower-back stiffness?